Title: Did I Mention I Love You?

 Finally, the epilogue.
 I have very mixed feelings about it.
 On one hand, my disappointment in the final chapter/s of the “real book” blinded my open mind from seeing much good in the afterword, and on the other, I was so overjoyed about the return of… a certain person… and I was skyrocketed into seventh heaven as I indulged the last few paragraphs.
 It was this skyrocketing that left me with the overwhelming NEED to get my hands on the second book in the DIMILY trilogy, Did I Mention I Need You?

-a star rating the number of enormous ice creams I am going to describe the book in, I take into account my feelings throughout my reading experience, weigh up the positives and negatives I explore in my review and I also listen to what my heart has to say, because I tend to feel how many smiling ice creams any given novel deserves.
-When deciding on what I should rate DIMILY, I was uncertain as to whether I wanted to choose 3 & 1/2 ice creams, or 4.
-I felt as if choosing 4 would be expressing my excitement for the rest of the trilogy, in lieu of judging this book, itself, and so I have chosen 3 & 1/2 ice creams, in the hopes that readers of Bookalicious will understand exactly how I feel about DIMILY, and won’t judge it by the somewhat low rating it has received.
+When choosing the number of stars I am going to describe the book in, I take into account my feelings throughout my reading experience, weigh up the positives and negatives I explore in my review, and I also listen to what my heart has to say, because I tend to feel how many colourful stars any given novel deserves.
+When deciding on what I should rate DIMILY, I was uncertain as to whether I wanted to choose 3 & 1/2 stars, or 4.
+I felt as if choosing 4 would be expressing my excitement for the rest of the trilogy, in lieu of judging this book, itself, and so I have chosen 3 & 1/2 stars, in the hopes that readers of Bookalicious will understand exactly how I feel about DIMILY, and won’t judge it by the somewhat low rating it has received.

 This giveaway is open until December the 31st, and to US & Canadian residents only. 🙂